 At the north end of the lake is a modern wooden trestle that goes across the nimpkish river just as it leaves the lake, there are many old trestles in the area, and they are fun to find and photograph.

 North Vancouver Island was and still is in a lot of areas, logged by train.
 I have seen the remains of many old trestles and some of these were works of incredible feats of engineering.
 The men who built these trestles had a true understanding of working with wood, to think of the weight of the old steam engine trains and their loads of logs going across these structures just shows the knowledge they had, a lost art form now.

-The wildlife in the are is awesome and you have a good chance in seeing wolves, bears, cougars, elk, deer, pine martins, raccoons and a great variety of birds.
+The wildlife in the area is awesome, and you have a good chance of seeing wolves, bears, cougars, elk, deer, pine martins, raccoons, and a great variety of birds.
 There are lots of incredible beautiful wildflowers here on the shores of this lake as well.
 It is quite a wonderland.